Parikalp-Bhardwaj/Parikalp-Bhardwaj/README.md

 ---

 3+ years across fintech, blockchain infrastructure, distributed services, and AI-enabled systems.
-Currently building a multi-chain crypto payment gateway in Rust at Delta.
+Built a multi-chain crypto payment gateway in Rust at Delta.
 Previously ran private Ethereum infrastructure on Kubernetes at CBA.

 ---